911: Devil Fish

 Hey, temp workers!

-Dolphin Temporary Services, now called Dolphin Group Companies, is a temp agency based in Minneapolis-St. Paul; it was founded in 1969.
+Dolphin Staffing, now called Dolphin Group Companies, is a temp agency based in Minneapolis-St. Paul; it was founded in 1969.

 Devil Fish: the story of Aleister Crappie.